-In accordance with Education Code Section 15106, the District's bonded debt limitation (also known as general obligation bonding capacity) equals 2.5% of the value of taxable property (i.e., assessed valuation) in the District.
-For Fiscal Year 2015-16, total assessed valuation in the District was \$570.2 billion1, resulting in a bonded debt limitation of \$14.3 billion.
-Table 1 presents the District's maximum debt limit versus outstanding debt as of June 30, 2016.
+As specified in Education Code Section 15106, the District's bonded debt limitation (also known as general obligation bonding capacity) equals 2.5% of the value of taxable property (i.e., assessed valuation) in the District.
+For Fiscal Year 2018-19, total assessed valuation in the District was \$692.7 billion, resulting in a bonded debt limitation of \$17.3 billion.
+Table 1 presents the District's maximum debt limit versus outstanding debt as of June 30, 2019.
 The difference is the "Legal Debt Margin."

-Table 1 Bonded Debt Limitation and Legal Debt Margin As of June 30, 2016 (in thousands)
+Table 1 Bonded Debt Limitation and Legal Debt Margin As of June 30, 2019 (in thousands)